Privacy & data protection

 - • Interactions with the website (clicks, forms, error pages).

-This information may be collected through server logs, cookies and similar technologies, and via tools such as Google Analytics or equivalent analytics services.
+This information may be collected through server logs, cookies and similar technologies, and via tools such as analytics or equivalent services.

 We do not intentionally collect sensitive data such as health information, religion or political opinions via the website.
-For certain trips, it may be useful to know about relevant medical conditions or allergies in order to plan safely.
-In that case we will ask only for information that is strictly necessary and we will treat it with particular care.
+For certain activities, it may be useful to know about relevant medical conditions or allergies in order to plan safely.
+In that case we ask only for information that is strictly necessary and treat it with particular care.

 Please avoid sharing unnecessary sensitive details in free-text fields.
 If something is important for your safety during the activity, we will discuss it with you directly and confidentially.